Discover why YOUR mindset is important in your homeschool.

 How long do those changes last?
 How much time passes before a hiccup happens and you are back to square one?

-Don’t get down on yourself if you have experienced any of these scenarios (or variations thereof)!
+Don’t get down on yourself if you’ve experienced any of these scenarios (or variations thereof)!

 Long-lasting change is hard.
 The acquirement of new habits takes time and work.
 You are not a failure.